 Income taxpayers in India can claim relief under Sections 90, 90A, and 91 of the Income Tax Act of 1961 as per the Double Taxation Avoidance Agreement (DTAA) provisions.

-Due to a thriving global business environment, many individuals in India have foreign income sources.
-Such earnings can attract double taxation, where source and resident countries might levy income tax on the same individual or company income.
+Due to increased cross border transactions and businesses, income of some assessees may get taxed twice, in India and the source country.
 India has signed the DTAA with more than 94 countries to help individuals prevent paying twice on the same income.

 There are two types of reliefs offered to prevent double taxation, which are:

 Section 90 of the Income Tax Act is applicable in the presence of the Double Taxation Avoidance Agreement (DTAA).
-It ensures that no individual pays income tax twice while working for a foreign company.
+It ensures that no individual pays income tax twice while earning income from outside India.

 If an individual is working in a foreign country or an expatriate is working in India, the DTAA prevents both governments from levying taxes simultaneously.
 It is an agreement where both parties are required to allow relief by a foreign tax credit or exemption method under the bilateral agreement to ensure a one-time tax deduction.